joeyism/node-git-cli/README.md

 ### [Branch](https://github.com/joeyism/node-branch-cli/)

-A CLI tool that allows you to manipulate local git repository branch
+A CLI tool that allows you to manipulate local git repository branch, or gain information.
+To get current git branch, files modified, and files added but uncommitted, run

     > branch